HXG: Musical style and influences

-Homixide Gang's music is characterised by its heavy bass lines, experimental production, and energetic flows.
+HXG's music is characterised by its heavy bass lines, experimental production, and energetic flows.
 Their lyrical content often touches on themes of street life, loyalty, and the pursuit of success.
 Influenced by Atlanta trap rappers such as Gucci Mane and Future, the duo also draws inspiration from Carti's approach to hip-hop.
 Their music often blurs the line between trap and punk aesthetics, incorporating distorted beats and raw vocal performances.
 Their style and visual influences include the WWE and popular nu metal band Slipknot.

+Controversy

+In February 2023, fans accused Homixide Gang members Meechie and Beno! of grooming underage girls.
+Social media users shared screenshots of an alleged direct message exchange between Beno! and a 17-year-old, in which he reportedly wrote, "Dang I was trying see you but I think your friend was playing," after asking where she was from.
+Additional testimonies surfaced from concert attendees.
+One fan reported that at a show in Indianapolis, two Homixide Gang affiliates allegedly took two 15-year-old girls backstage and attempted to invite the fan's 15-year-old girlfriend as well.
+Another fan claimed that at the Houston show, a merchandise stand worker attempted to arrange backstage access for their friends to meet the group.